-Your flat has a combination of smoke detectors in the bedroom and heat detectors in the kitchen and hallway.
+Your flat has a combination of heat detectors in the kitchens and smoke detectors in the bedrooms.
 These are mains operated, backed up by a battery in case of power failure.
-The alarms are linked which means if one alarm goes off it will activate all the alarms in your flat
+The alarms are linked which means if one alarm goes off it will activate all the alarms in your flat and also notify University Security Control (Main campus) who will contact the Emergency Services immediately.

-2.6 Fire alarms, fire-fighting equipment, emergency lighting, emergency secondary power supplies, fire door integrity and door release mechanisms are regularly checked and tested in accordance with the appropriate British Standard.
+2.6 Fire alarms, fire fighting equipment, emergency lighting, emergency secondary power supplies, fire door integrity and door release mechanisms are regularly checked and tested in accordance with the appropriate British Standard.
 A record of these checks is maintained by the University's Estates Office.